 - Go for a mild lotion: Pick a specially designed lotion for babies as it will be mild.
 A strong cosmetic is not recommended for babies as it may contain high levels of chemicals.

-- Avoid fancy lotions: To ensure your baby’s skin stays soft and healthy, use an unscented baby moisturizer.
-Avoid using lotions with a strong odor as they can cause baby acne.
+- Avoid fancy lotions: To ensure your baby’s skin stays soft and healthy, use a fragrance-free baby moisturizer.
+Avoid using lotions with a strong odor as they can cause skin irritation.

 - Check the ingredients: Consider a hypoallergenic lotion.
 Some babies could be allergic to creams and other products, so before applying anything on their skin, ensure you have read about its ingredients.